Gregory DeVictor is a trivia enthusiast who loves to write articles on American nostalgia.

 - Great Britain and France agreed to jointly build the Concorde supersonic airliner.

 - Adolf Eichmann was executed in Israel after being found guilty of war crimes.
 (Eichmann was one of the major organizers of the Holocaust.)

-- The Boston Celtics were the NBA champs, the New York Yankees won the World Series, and the Toronto Maple Leafs clinched the Stanley Cup.
+- Here are some sports facts from 1962: The Boston Celtics were the NBA champs, the New York Yankees won the World Series, and the Toronto Maple Leafs clinched the Stanley Cup.

 - Jackie Robinson became the first African-American to be elected to the Baseball Hall of Fame.

 - Ground was broken for the Houston Astrodome, and the Cincinnati Reds agreed to stay in Cincinnati for 10 more years.